scorpido74/azure-docs.nl-nl/articles/azure-resource-manager/templates/deployment-script-template.md

     "forceUpdateTag": 1,
     "azPowerShellVersion": "3.0",  // or "azCliVersion": "2.0.80"
     "arguments": "[concat('-name ', parameters('name'))]",
+    "environmentVariables": [
+      {
+        "name": "someSecret",
+        "secureValue": "if this is really a secret, don't put it here... in plain text..."
+      }
+    ],
     "scriptContent": "
       param([string] $name)
       $output = 'Hello {0}' -f $name